 - Fever of 100.4°F or higher for more than 4 hours.
 These could indicate serious complications like infection or incomplete abortion.

-What free services does offer?
+What free services does

 We provide free pregnancy tests, ultrasounds, a safe and non-judgmental environment to explore your options, and resource connections for additional support services.